thiagoperes/IDMPhotoBrowser/README.markdown

     IDMPhotoBrowser *browser = [[IDMPhotoBrowser alloc] initWithPhotos:photos];
     browser.delegate = self;
     browser.displayActionButton = YES;
     browser.actionButtonTitles = [[NSMutableArray alloc] initWithObjects:@"action1", @"action2", nil]; // If you want to use your own actions, alloc and set the titles.
-And don't forget to set the delegate = self, and create the method photoBrowser:actionIndex: browser.displayArrowButton = YES;
+And don't forget to set the delegate = self, and create the method photoBrowser:didDismissActionSheetWithButtonIndex: browser.displayArrowButton = YES;
     browser.modalTransitionStyle = UIModalTransitionStyleCrossDissolve;